pietrzm/bytebits-blog/source/_posts/map-filter-and-reduce-the-functional-way.md

 ```

 # Last few words
-I really hope you made to the end and enjoyed this read.
+I really hope you made it to the end and enjoyed this read.

+And as always.
+When in doubt, visit MDN documentation. ([map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).)

-If you have any questions or thoughts you want to share, then please leave your comment below!
+If you have any questions or thoughts you want to share just leave your comments below!
-I'll be more than happy to answer all of your questions!